Home Assistant for Home Automation

 The access point (a TP-Link Archer C7) is also powered by OpenWrt and provides two WiFi networks, one bridge to “Private” and one bridge to “Technik”.
 This way, also the wireless appliances can be added to an “untrusted” network section.

 Regarding the light switches, I wanted a rather simple solution that can be used stand-alone without any dependency on a central server or infrastructure.
 After quite a lot of research, I went for Ethernet relay modules: Denkovi smartDEN IP-Maxi.
 All light switches are connected to the digital inputs and are configured as push buttons for the corresponding relays.
 They are integrated into Home Assistant and are therefore easily controllable via software.
+Although a semi-official solutions for Home Assistant exists, I wrote an MQTT-based solution that should be less demanding on the relay modules since it uses SNMP instead of HTTP requests: denkovi2mqtt.

 The newly installed floor heating can be controlled via wall thermostats as well as over IP: The control modules are Möhlenhoff Alpha 2 IP systems that provide an XML interface.
-Using my custom ezr2json server, the parameters can be polled and set from within Home Assistant.
+Using my custom ezr2mqtt server, the parameters can be polled and set from within Home Assistant.

 As an alarm system, we went for a bus-based Jablotron system.
 There is a native USB integration for Home Assistant (available in HACS) that works very well.
 This allows the use of the motion detectors for switching on the lights in the corresponding room using an automation rule in Home Assistant.